SAP-samples/cloud-cf-espm/README.md

 #### 2. Create Service

-ESPM application requires 2 backing services XSUAA  and HANA
+ESPM application requires 2 backing services XSUAA  and HANA Depending on the requirement, create a service instance for either of the database (HANA or PostgreSQL-db).

 1. Create XSUAA service using the below command: